Navigation Intelligence & Location Based Services

 News

 Last year we started the Open Healthcare Access Map.
 Initially, only a few countries and later on continents were featured.
 Today, we are pleased to announce that we are releasing a number of previously missing countries, achieving global coverage.
-The Open Healthcare Access Map uses healthcare facilities extracted from OpenStreetMap, the isochrone method [...]
+The Open Healthcare Access Map uses healthcare facilities extracted from OpenStreetMap, the isochrone method from openrouteservice […]

 Our team thoroughly enjoyed the newly in-person State of the Map 2022 in Florence.
 We attended workshops, talks, and had the opportunity to present our own poster about the accessibility of abortion clinics in Germany, which will be discussed in this post and can be found here.
-In the following blog, we’ll explore more information and [...]
+In the following blog, we’ll explore more information […]

 Unterführungen, Treppen und hohe Bordsteinkanten sind für Menschen mit Gehbeeinträchtigungen eine große Herausforderung.
 Ein maßgeschneiderter Routenplaner kann aber ihre Mobilität erhöhen, indem er Wege mit möglichst wenigen Hindernissen berechnet.
 Dieses Beispiel zeigt, wie Geoinformationstechnologie und Geoinformatik speziellen Gruppen in der Gesellschaft ganz konkret helfen.
 HeiGIT, das Heidelberg Institute for Geoinformation Technology, entwickelt nicht nur passgenaue [...]

 Navigation services need time dependent information on traffic speed to generate suitable routes and yield accurate travel time estimations.
 However, this information is not available free of cost globally.
-Within the recently completed project “SocialMedia2Traffic”, we have developed a system to model traffic speed of urban roads depending on the time of day based [...]
+Within the recently completed project “SocialMedia2Traffic”, we have developed a system to model traffic speed of urban roads depending on the time of day based on […]

 In the context of the United Nations World Data Forum 2021 organised by the United Nations Statistics Division and UN member states a series of blogposts has been published by UNSTATS.
 Among them is one by Alexander Zipf about improving access to healthcare facilities through geoinformation and crowdsourcing.
 He introduces the Open Healthcare Access Map [...]